Italia K2

 Italia K2 is an Italian documentary by Marcello Baldi, released in 1955.

 The film documents the 1954 Italian expedition to K2, led by Ardito Desio, which saw the conquest of the K2 summit for the first time by Achille Compagnoni and Lino Lacedelli.

 The film is divided into three parts: the preparation of the expedition in Italy, the approach to the K2 base camp in Pakistan, and the climb to the summit.
 Baldi oversaw the filming of the sequences filmed in Italy, while the filming in Pakistan was handled by Mario Fantin.
-Compared to similar works created by other expeditions of the time, Italy K2 presents the novelty of also showing shots taken from the summit; these shots were carried out by Compagnoni and Lacedelli themselves.
+Compared to similar works created by other expeditions of the time, Italia K2 presents the novelty of also showing shots taken from the summit; these shots were carried out by Compagnoni and Lacedelli themselves.